The following DIY pool maintenance guide was developed to assist you to understand the various aspects of your pool equipment.

 Basically, a multi-speed pump is economically cheaper to run than the standard pump when run on a slower speed.
 We have a large selection of pool pumps on our “pool equipment” link at the top of the page (Please note: This is basic information for the average pool, this may not apply to your equipment.)

 We can deliver all of our pool pumps and pool equipment Australia wide using discounted freight options to Sydney, Brisbane and Melbourne, and we can also supply to pool companies and builders.
-If you need a pool builder in Sydney contact us for more info and we can also recommend you to our pool builder partner in Melbourne.
+If you need a pool builder in Sydney contact us for more info.

 The most common filters in domestic pools these days are media filters and cartridge filters (media filters are commonly known as Sand filters or glass filters).